-Digging into key takeaways from our 2019 Robotics+AI Sessions Event – TechCrunch
+Digging into key takeaways from our 2019 Robotics + AI Sessions event – TechCrunch

 Extra Crunch offers members the opportunity to tune into conference calls led and moderated by the TechCrunch writers you read every day.
-This week, TechCrunch’s Brian Heater and Lucas Matney shared their key takeaways from our Robotics+AI Sessions event at UC Berkeley last week.
+This week, TechCrunch’s Brian Heater and Lucas Matney shared their key takeaways from our Robotics + AI Sessions event at UC Berkeley last week.

 The event was filled with panels, demos and intimate discussions with key robotics and deep learning founders, executives and technologists.
 Brian and Lucas discuss which companies excited them most, as well as which verticals have the most exciting growth prospects in the robotics world.